Skip to Main Content

 Request a DistillerSR Project

-The Navari Family Center for Digital Scholarship has licensed a limited number of DistillerSR projects for University of Notre Dame students, faculty, and staff for the current academic year (license end date in August, renewal decision pending).
+The Navari Family Center for Digital Scholarship has licensed a limited number of DistillerSR projects for University of Notre Dame students, faculty, and staff for the current academic year (license end date in August, renewal decisions are made annually).

 To request a project account for research or teaching purposes, please email the following information to cds@nd.edu: